The name of the organisation is the Student Records Officers’ Conference (SROC)

 Management of SROC

-The main aim of the Committee is to organise and run an annual conference of Student Records’ Officers from Higher Education Institutions around the United Kingdom.
+The main aim of the Committee is to organise and run an annual conference of Student Records’ Officers from Higher Education Providers around the United Kingdom.

 It shall also have discretion to organise seminars and workshops regarding particular relevant topics on an ad hoc basis throughout the period between the annual conferences